-O credits, Not Offered Every Term Students will take the National Council on Strength and Fitness (NCSF) exam at Clackamas Community College to become certified as a Certified Sports Nutritionist.
+0 credits, Not Offered Every Term Students will take the National Council on Strength and Fitness (NCSF) exam at Clackamas Community College to become certified as a Certified Sports Nutritionist.
 Students with a test score of 70% or better will receive their certification from the NCSF.
-Instructor consent is required to sign up for the exam.